Smart choices for the healthy traveler

 The Japanese Garden, in San Mateo Central Park, is one of the finest gardens in California.
 It was designed by landscape architect, Nagao Sakurai of the Imperial Palace of Tokyo, and features a granite pagoda, tea house, koi pond and bamboo grove.
 It is beautiful throughout the year, but be sure to visit the Garden in the late Winter and early Spring when the cherry blossoms are in bloom.
 Glorious.
 The Park is a 13 minute cab ride from the airport and the perfect natural antidote to the din of the terminal.

-Take a hotel shuttle or short taxi out to the Westin or the Marriott and you can enjoy a walk nearby along a pleasant stretch of water.
-This approx 6 mile trail is lined with benches for people to sit and watch the planes take off and land.
+Take a hotel shuttle or short taxi out to the Marriott and you can enjoy a walk nearby along a pleasant stretch of water.
+This 6 mile trail is lined with benches where you can sit and watch the planes land and take off.
 The roar of the jets on the runway; the open air; the calm water: good head space.
-Perfect place for a run, a walk, or just to sit down and enjoy the view.
-Sanctifly members can tie in a visit to the pool and the M Club lounge at the Marriott.
+Glorious for a run, a walk, or just to sit down and enjoy the view.
 Return to the airport a new person.

 6. BIRD SANCTUARY